aws-amplify/docs/sdk/android/authentication.md

 When signing up a user, be sure to pass an attributes map including both `email` (in the case above where email is used for password recovery) and `phone_number`.

+After you call sign in and get the `SMS_MFA` response back, you can send your user's input of the SMS code they received with the following command:

 ```java
 AWSMobileClient.getInstance().confirmSignIn(signInChallengeResponse, new Callback<SignInResult>() {